 For a heavier bread.
 This setting allows for a longer rising time, which is needed for wheat or grain flours.
-It is normal for whole-wheat breads to be slightly smaller and denser than a white loaf.
+It's normal for whole-wheat breads to be slightly smaller and denser than a white loaf.
 All models have this feature.

 For whole-wheat bread in a hurry.
 This setting reduces the cooking time for a whole-wheat loaf.
 The rising times are shorter, so bread made from a combination of white and whole-wheat flour rather than 100% whole-wheat would produce a better result.

 For breads that require additional ingredients such as dried fruit, nuts, and chocolate.
-A timer beeps during the second kneading, allowing you to add the ingredients manually.
+A timer beeps during the second kneading, so you can add the ingredients manually.